 Tour Grade: Easy to Moderate

 Included / Excluded

 Arrive at Dublin Airport and take the train to Rathdrum.
-Stay first night in Rathdrum in nearby bed and breakfast accommodation.
+Spend your first night in Rathdrum, in nearby bed and breakfast accommodation.